wealth-coin/AeriumX/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `aeriumxd` for your own use.

-aeriumxd/aeriumx-cli binaries are not included in the aeriumx-Qt.app bundle.
+aeriumxd/wealthsilo-cli binaries are not included in the wealthsilo-Qt.app bundle.

-If you are building `aeriumxd` or `aeriumx-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `aeriumxd` or `wealthsilo-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: